Sub-subject - Principle of Ahimsa (Non-Violence) and International Business. Syllabus:

 Ahimsa must understand as a broad concept; Ahimsa is not only physical violence.
 Ahimsa is a progressive attitude, not passive.

-Ahimsa is also: Do not lie, Honesty (customers, partners, employees), Self-control, Veracity, Integrity, Respect for All Life, Justice, Not Corruption, Social Responsibility, Philanthropy, Equality between men and women, Respect the Earth, Animals, and Plants.
+Ahimsa is also: Do not lie, Honesty (customers, partners, employees), Self-control, Veracity, Integrity, Respect for All Life, Justice, No to Corruption, Social Responsibility, Philanthropy, Equality between men and women, Respect the Earth, Animals, and Plants.

 Ahimsa is rights and duties.